fulcrologic/fulcro/CONTRIBUTING.md

 ## Financial contribution

-You can support Fulcro's development by considering a donation via either [Patreon](https://patreon.com/fulcro) or [Github Sponsor's program](https://github.com/sponsors/awkay).
+You can support Fulcro's development by considering a donation via the [Github Sponsor's program](https://github.com/sponsors/awkay).

-Please refer these links for more information.

 ## Code contribution